CostaLab/CrossTalkeR/README.md

 ## Install

-You can install CrossTalkeR with the simple comands below:
+You can install CrossTalkeR with the simple commands below:

 ```{r}